rajvinder11/Ardunio_radar/README.md

 # Ardunio_radar
-A ardrino based radar system using ultrasonic sensor.
-Visulization is done using processing app:-https://processing.org/download
+A Arduino based radar system using an ultrasonic sensor.
+Visualization is done using processing app:-https://processing.org/download